 - Brands will choose the platforms that are the most fun to create content for

 Going this route, brands often miss out on a couple of important things, namely, where their audience is located and how that audience wants to engage.

 For example, if you and your competitors are not seeing engagement on Twitter, do you need to spend more time trying to engage your audience there?
 We often see brands spread out their social activity across a variety of platforms when in reality, their target audience is only looking to engage on one or two specific social platforms.
 A brand can save time and energy on other platforms and instead go all-in on how they can best produce content that engages with their audience where they are.

 A Competitive Analysis is the best way to identify how a brand can best optimize their social activity.
 This analysis looks at a variety of pieces, such as:

-- Where your audience is located
+- Where their audience is located

-- Where your competitor’s audiences are located
+- Where their competitor’s audiences are located

-- Where you are spending time posting
+- Where they are spending time posting

 Are you curious where your audience is and where they want to engage?
 Feel free to reach out to us to find out?